 Located just a couple of miles each of Paia, on a windy day you'll see some of the best windsurfers in the world.
 Parking can often be difficult since most of the good spots are grabbed by the windsurfers early in the day, but it's well worth waiting for a spot to open.

 You'll soon find that you've spent an hour watching the action and it hasn't cost you a penny.
-Be sure to bring your camera and a long-distance lens.

 06 of 14